HOW TO FIND THE BEST VIEWS IN DUBAI AND SEE IT FROM ABOVE

 To get from the Gold Souk to the Spice Souk, jump on one of the abras – the water taxis that cost only about 0.25€ and are a fun activity, and you have crossed the creek.

 Then, it is time to get to La Mer.
 It is quite close to Old Dubai.
 However, walking there would take too long.
 Take an Uber, taxi, or use the hop-on and hop-off sightseeing bus (there is no direct bus connection from Old Dubai).
-You might not find it on many 1-day Dubai itineraries as it is quite new and many itineraries are a bit older but it is a must see if you have 24 hours in Dubai.
+You might not find it on many Dubai itineraries as it is quite new and many itineraries are a bit older but it is a must see.

 There is a lot of beach, cafes, and restaurants, as well as water activities you can enjoy – and you’ll get the first good glance of Burj Khalifa, the highest building in the world.

-The beach is free and open to the public.
-The beaches in Dubai are, in general, very clean and safe.
+Beaches in Dubai are, in general, very clean and safe and this beach is free and open to the public.
 There are even free showers (which are quite stylish), and after some time at the beach (and in the water?), it is time for lunch at La Mer.

 So, this is optional as it depends how fast/slow you travel and how much to want to hurry.
 You can spend some more time at La Mer, or add another area to your 1-day Dubai itinerary.

-If you want to do another activity in 1 day, it is time to continue your journey to Madinat Jumeirah (no direct bus, but if you are on a budget and like to walk, then you can do that and take a bus for the most part).
+If you want to do another activity, it is time to continue your journey to Madinat Jumeirah (no direct bus, but if you are on a budget and like to walk, then you can do that and take a bus for the most part).

 It takes some travel time (about 30 minutes by car), so if you don’t have a full day in Dubai, I would probably skip this.